AbdulWaheed73/IR-assignment-3/README.md

 pip install -r requirements.txt
 ```

-3. NLTK data will be downloaded automatically on first run
+3. NLTK data will be downloaded automatically on first run.
+You have to restart the kernel after the requirements are successfully downloaded

 ## Running the System